105 – McMaster University

 About McMaster University

 - Founded in 1887 in Toronto through a bequest from the estate of Senator William McMaster, a member of the first Senate after Confederation and founding president of the Canadian Imperial Bank of Commerce.

 - Relocated from Toronto to Hamilton in 1930.

-You will only be reviewed for subsequent program choices, in order of the preference you indicated on the application, if you are not eligible for the first choice program.
+Your application will be reviewed for subsequent program choices, in order of the preference you indicated, only if you are not eligible for your first-choice program.

 Non‑Refundable Application Fees